 Storage Services at CHPC

 Note that the information below is specific for the General Environment.
 In the Protected Environment (PE), all four types of storage exist; however, the nature of the storage, pricing, and policies vary in the PE.
-See the Protected Environment page for more details.
+See the Protected Environment Storage Services page for more details.

 For more information on CHPC data policies, including details on current backup policies, please visit our File Storage Policies page.

 Please remember that you should always have an additional copy, and possibly multiple copies, of any critical data on independent storage systems.
-While storage systems built with data resiliency mechanisms (such as RAID and erasure coding mentioned in the offerings listed below or other, similar technologies) allow for multiple component failures, they do not offer any protection against large-scale hardware failures, software failures leading to corruption, or the accidental deletion or overwriting of data.
+While storage systems built with data resiliency mechanisms (such as RAID and erasure coding or other, similar technologies) allow for multiple component failures, they do not offer any protection against large-scale hardware failures, software failures leading to corruption, or the accidental deletion or overwriting of data.
 Please take the necessary steps to protect your data to the level you deem necessary. |

 On this page